Everyone has a problem with some vegetable. Lately, my concern has been the impending arrival of garden peas.

 - For the ginger marinade

-- 1-inch piece fresh ginger root, finely grated, juice squeezed from the gratings, solids discarded
+- 1-inch piece ginger, finely grated, juice squeezed from the gratings, solids discarded

 - 1 garlic clove, crushed